 Self-harm does not always mean depression, although it is a common sign of depression.
 Self-harm is also associated with anxiety disorders such as obsessive-compulsive disorder (OCD) and generalized anxiety, as well as eating disorders and personality disorders.

-Being able to conclusively name and identify what it is you are going through can help make sense of the way you feel and give you or your teen the ability to fight back against these thoughts and compulsions.
+Being able to name and identify what you are going through conclusively can help make sense of your feelings and give you or your teen the ability to fight back against these thoughts and compulsions.

-Yes, there are treatment methods to address the different causes behind a person’s tendencies toward self-harm – even when there isn’t a clear diagnosis.
+Yes, there are treatment methods to address the different causes behind a person’s tendencies toward self-harm, even when there isn’t a precise diagnosis.
 Talking to a therapist about the need to hurt oneself can be a good first step toward getting professional help and experimenting with different forms of treatment.

 What Should I Do to Help My Teen?